 This notebook trio is a small gem from the vault of Veer products and promotions I worked on with designer Drew Ng.
 Designed to house your Thoughts & Plots, Notes & Notions, and Schemes & Dreams, these sets were offered as gift for spending at least $79 on fonts at Veer during Fall/Winter 2010.

 The art of persuasion meets the craft of typography in the Dharma Type collection, containing over 400 fonts by designer Ryoichi Tsunekawa.
 I wrote propaganda posters to sway, nudge, and woo typeface buyers into purchasing these affordable reinventions of 20th-century propaganda, advertising, and hand-lettered signs.

-The centrepiece of the campaign was the Member Handbook, a direct mail piece (approx. 200,000 mailed) containing the society's philosophy, rules, and rites of passage – seven difficult riddles that, when answered, could be redeemed for discounts.
+The centrepiece of the campaign, the Member Handbook was a direct mail piece (approx. 200,000 mailed) containing the society's philosophy, rules, and rites of passage – seven difficult riddles that, when answered, could be redeemed for discounts.
 A limited edition t-shirt was produced to help members to hide in plain sight.

 From 2004 to 2008, Veer released an annual summer activity book for creatives.
 When I started working there in 2006, my very first line of copy for Veer was "You sought the serif?" for that summer's answer key.

 The following two summers I flexed my puzzle prowess, and then as summer 2009 approached, our marketing department announced there wouldn't be budget to print an activity book that year.
 Cue the rebellion!

 I got a few designers on board, then the entire team, and produced the first PDF-only edition.
 Over 100,000 people downloaded it.